Zichqec/YAYA_Fundamentals/Module 01 - Basic Building Blocks/07 - Comparisons.md

 Use whichever of these makes more sense to you.
 You may find that it varies depending on what sort of function you're writing.

 Finally, there is one more set of operators, which are for strings.
 The `_in_` operator can be used to check if a string is within another string, and `!_in_` can likewise be used to check if a string is *not* within another string.
+Note that this check is case sensitive.

 ```c
 OnStringIn